kminevskiy/bookr/README.md

 1. Add notes with key ideas, general book info and summary [done]
 2. Create your ToRead list to keep track of books you'd like to read [done]
 3. Automatically add book cover (if ISBN is supplied, fetches covers via OpenLibrary API) [done]
+4. Favorite quotes management [done]
+5. Statistics by month / year [in progress]
-4. Input verification refactoring [in progress]
+6. More robust input verification [in progress]

 #### Need help with:
 1. App design